edgardomortiz/vcf2phylip/README.md

                         default=4 since is the minimum for phylogenetics -o OUTGROUP, --outgroup OUTGROUP
                         Name of the outgroup in the matrix.
-Sequence will be written as first taxon in the alignment since most phylogenetic software roots the tree at the first taxon in alignment
+Sequence will be written as first taxon in the alignment
 ```

 ## _Examples_